 CoCalc offers several options for hosting running Jupyter Notebooks online.

-They’re a specific filetype with the ending
+A Jupyter notebook is a specific filetype with the ending

 .ipynb, which records an interactive session with a Kernel.